devopstrainings/linux-basics-katakoda/linux-adminstration/step4.md

 `yum update -y`

-However if you wondered that how yum in managing the installation, You will see that it is downloading the package and installing it.
+However if you wondered that how `yum` in managing the installation, You will see that it is downloading the package and installing it.
 But from where it is downloading?

+Command `yum` re